aiven/devportal/docs/products/index.rst

 **MySQL** Much-loved alternative to PostgreSQL.
 We offer both, so you choose what works best for you, we're just excited about operating them at scale!

-**M3DB** Distributed timeseries data is here.
+**M3DB** Distributed time series data is here.
 We offer it because we use it ourselves, and wanted to share the open source data love with you.
 M3DB loves both logs and metrics, and is an ideal element of any highly scalable time-series data platform.

-**InfluxDB** InfluxDB is another time series offering, and for not-huge data requirements, it's a solid choice.
+**InfluxDB** Another excellent time series offering, and for not-huge data requirements, it's a solid choice.

 **Grafana** OK so Grafana isn't exactly a database but you can plug it into any of our other services (or all of them at once, everyone should try this once in their lives) to get visualizations of the numbers you care about the most.